JosefGisis/ES6-TypeScript-design-patterns/README.md

 2. Structural: the way objects relate to each other.
 3. Behavioral: the way objects communicate with each other.

-There is also a folder containing code as an example of SOLID design principles.

 ---

 ### What are design patterns?